Product User Segmentation: What Is It and How To Implement Segmentation in Your SaaS Product?

 • Behavioral segmentation divides customers based on their in-app engagement to unlock and fix product friction.

-• There’re eight key product user segments to focus on: new users and existing users, free trial vs. lifetime free vs. paying users, and users that haven’t engaged with a core feature.
+• There are eight key product user segments to focus on: new users and existing users, free trial vs. lifetime free vs. paying users, and users that haven’t engaged with a core feature.
 Also, users by persona, users with low MRR, loyal users, inactive users, and users by NPS score.

 What is product user segmentation?

-User segmentation is a process of grouping customers by specific shared criteria.
-For example, low NPS score, web session duration, un/completed goals in the user journey, company’s industry, users that haven’t engaged with a core feature, etc.
+Product user segmentation is the process of grouping customers by specific shared criteria.
+For example, low NPS score, web session duration, completed goals in the user journey, company’s industry, users that haven’t engaged with a core feature, etc.

-Customer segmentation has a lot of benefits that you can utilize for your SaaS.
+An effective customer segmentation strategy has a lot of benefits that you can utilize for your SaaS.
 It helps you receive valuable insights, and detect common behavioral patterns that you can use to improve your product retention rate.

 Now let’s dig deep into the benefits that customer segmentation can offer you.